CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <interface-id>     Interface
   <ipv6-address-id>  IPv6 address

-### Atrributes
+### Attributes

-  lifetime           Maximum time in seconds for which the server may be used
-                     for domain name resolution
+  lifetime           Maximum time in seconds for which the server may be used for domain name resolution

 ## nv set interface <interface-id> ip neighbor-discovery prefix <ipv6-prefix-id>

 ### Usage